-Annemarie Neeleman MA (1980) is an educational researcher and policy advisor.
+Dr. Annemarie Neeleman (1980) is an educational researcher and policy advisor.
 In the summer of 2013, she joined a research project at Maastricht University on the long-range educational research agenda for the Dutch province of Limburg.
 In this project, an active dialogue between educational research and educational practice is the starting point of all activities.
 In 2014 – fascinated by the interplay between educational research, educational policy making, and educational practice – she started a PhD research into the use of school autonomy.
-Annemarie studies school intervention decisions by Dutch secondary education school leaders, the accompanying considerations, and the research used in the decision-making process.
-Her first article on the construction of an empirically based classification scheme of school interventions has been published in the Journal of Educational Change (open access).
+She succesfully defended her thesis in public on 28 June 2019.
+Annemarie studied school intervention decisions by Dutch secondary education school leaders, the accompanying considerations, and the research used in the decision-making process.
+You can find the eBook of her dissertation (open access) here.
+Her construction of an empirically based classification scheme of school interventions has been published in the Journal of Educational Change (open access).
 You can find it here.

 Before her current positions, Annemarie worked as a senior education consultant on both national and international projects concerning educational innovation, teacher and management professionalism, leadership development, quality assurance, sustainable vitality, and public value.
 She publishes on all before mentioned topics in academic and professional journals and books, in both English and Dutch.
 Annemarie performs regularly at national and international conferences.